 A quickly passing carriage startles Cinderella and crushes the packages she’s carrying.

-Cinderella’s stepmother calls someone an “imbecile” and snorts out “God!” under her breathe at one point.
+Cinderella’s stepmother calls someone an “imbecile” and snorts out “God!” under her breath at one point.

 During one production number, the royal secretary, Lionel, catches a bottle of champagne and swigs from it.